apollosolutions/subgraph-automocking/README.md

 ## Known Limitations
 1. There is duplicitive configuration required when running with local introspection and `rover dev`.
 2. This tool is currently run as a proxy between the router and the subgraphs.
-The primitives are available to optionally run the tool as a coprocessor.
+The primitives are available to run the tool as a coprocessor.
+3. Current mocking does not handle entities particularly well since it doesn't respect ids across subgraphs.

 ## Configuration